bonitasoft/bonita-doc/md/customize-living-application-layout.md

 you will need to merge your modifications and the modifications of the new version of those widgets, namely _livingApplicationMenuV3_ and _livingApplicationIFrameV3_.

 Note 1: To help this merge, you can generate a diff, between two version of the default layout by using Git.
-You will need to install Git, then clone the repository "https://github.com/bonitasoft/bonita-distrib.git".
+If you don't already have [Git](https://git-scm.com/), you will need to install it, then clone the repository "https://github.com/bonitasoft/bonita-distrib.git".
 At the root level, run the following command:  "git diff 7.5.0 7.6.0 -- ./community/resources/layout-page/src/main/resources"

 Note 2: A good practice would be to rename those merged widgets into something like _myCustomizedMenuV3_ and _myCustomizedIFrameV3_)